sirlensalot/sirlensalot.github.io/_posts/2014-11-27-FunctionApplicationDefinition.md

 Haskell is designed from the ground up to be pure and lazy.
 As a direct consequence, it has no need for assignment, instead striving to make function definition as elegant and simple as possible.

-With assingment out of the way, Haskell can reclaim the equals sign for [function definition](http://www.haskell.org/haskellwiki/Keywords#.3D "Keywords: =").
+With assignment out of the way, Haskell can reclaim the equals sign for [function definition](http://www.haskell.org/haskellwiki/Keywords#.3D "Keywords: =").
 When we write

 ~~~~ {.sourceCode .literate .haskell}
 x = 1